akodkod/solid-queue-dashboard/README.md

 ## Development

+## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Testing with the sample Rails application

+This gem includes a sample Rails application for testing purposes.
+To set it up:

+1. Run `bin/setup-test-app` to set up the test Rails application.
+2. cd into the `test_app` directory: `cd test_app`
+3. Start the Rails server: `bin/rails server`
+4. Visit `http://localhost:3000/solid-queue-dashboard` in your browser to see the dashboard.

+To create sample jobs for testing, run:

 ## Contributing